content-left-bg.png

 In the heart of the Dawson Valley, straddling the Dawson River, Moura is a beautiful town with a multitude of parklands, public facilities, festivals, events, river fishing and water sports.
 Each year, the town hosts the Bronze Boots Campdraft, a Coal and Country Festival, and the not to be missed Moura Muddy Water Family Fishing Classic.

-Thousands of visitors also flock to the town each year to experience the Moura Miners Memorial, the Moura Coal and Country Museum and to take in the views at the Dawson Mine Viewing Platform.
+Thousands of visitors also flock to the town each year to experience the Moura Miners Memorial and to take in the views at the Dawson Mine Viewing Platform.

 It is believed the town was named from the Pastoral Holding 'Moura' which was taken up in 1854 by Charles Marshall.
 It is claimed he named his property after the town in South East Portugal where many battles were waged during his time in Wellington's Army.